 You’ll know they’re done when these Almond Flour Banana Breads are golden brown and a toothpick inserted into the middle comes out clean.

 If you like chocolate chips or nuts in your banana bread, you can add those or whatever you like.
 Toffee chips would also be great.
-Just be sure to check all your ingredients if gluten is of concern.
+Just be sure to check all your ingredients if gluten or carbs are of concern.

-This banana bread is also low carb compared to other banana bread recipes but if you are concerned about carbs, be sure to check all your ingredients and brands and try a sugar substitute if needed.
+This banana bread is also low carb compared to other banana bread recipes BUT if you are concerned about carbs, be sure to check all your ingredients and brands and try a sugar substitute if needed.
 I did not use a sugar substitute and can’t guarantee results.
+Bananas are also high in sugar/carbs so I wouldn’t say this is necessarily best for those on special diets or Keto, just a lower carb option if you are really craving banana bread.

 If you use 8 ounce ramekins, these banana breads are a good size and could easily feed two people.
 Or you could just keep it all for yourself and save some for the next day.
 Why share, right?